 That white feather in our letterbox was sinister.

-From the beginning of the eighteenth century in Britain, a white feather had been a symbol of cowardice.
+From the beginning of the eighteenth century in Britain, white feathers symbolized cowardice.
 My father would have known that Admiral Charles Fitzgerald had initiated the British Organisation of the White Feather, during World War I. It was one way to ‘encourage’ fit men to enlist with the British Army.

 Young women handed out white feathers in the streets to men not wearing uniform.
 They implied the men were shirkers or cowards.
-The feather was meant to shame and offend.
+The ‘gift’ of a feather meant to shame and offend.

-There wasn’t a badge in Australia in 1942, No one knew who was man-powered.
+No one knew who was man-powered because there was no badge in 1942.
 White feathers were ‘given’ anonymously.
 Donors denied their targets the right to protest or explain.
+No one could object on grounds of conscience.

 White feathers would have hurt.
 They were meant to.
 They’d have caused suspicion.
 If you got one, you’d have to ask yourself, ‘What bastard would do that?
 What if it’s someone in our own neighbourhood?’